tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 > aside positive
-> All custom icons used in headers taken from the free Godot plugin [Beehave](https://github.com/bitbrain/beehave).
+> All custom icons used in headers and text were taken from the MIT-licensed Godot plugin [Beehave](https://github.com/bitbrain/beehave).